MrDamiAde/beanstalk-dockerised-flask-deployment/README.md

 # Beanstalk Dockerised Flask Deployment

-This project demonstrates my ability to deploy a Flask application on AWS Elastic Beanstalk using Docker and set up SSL to secure the web app with AWS Certificate Manager.
+This project demonstrates my ability to deploy a Flask application on AWS Elastic Beanstalk using Docker and set up SSL to secure the web app with ACM.

 ## Key Technologies Used